how to make a person

 and the test is green again

-• I add a calculation and a key for age to the expectation in test_person.py
+• I want the factory function to return the age of the person it makes.
+I add a key to the expectation in test_person.py

 16 self.assertEqual(